ondra-m/redmine-installer/README.md

 ### Installing

 Create new project on empty directory.
 All argument are optional.
+Directory must be an empty or current user must have privileges to create it.

 ```
 redmine help install